CyprienBariant/Your-Messenger-Conversation-Statistics/README.md

 This dashboard answers all these questions, and many others!

-**You'll find a dashboard example on the .pbix file attached.** You only need to download Power BI Desktop (it’s free).
+**You'll find a dashboard example on the .pbix file [available here](https://drive.google.com/drive/folders/1zJdCYKEPjFkqbHuXfCCqu2eWGndwivtn?usp=sharing)** You only need to download Power BI Desktop (it’s free).

 **Want to input your own conversation’s data instead?**